-Hero’s Journey: How to Write the Call to Adventure and Refusal of the Call
+The Call to Adventure: A Crucial Hero's Journey Step in the Beginning of a Story

 The threat can also be two-sided (and often is).
 In The Lord of the Rings, the threat of the Ring rises from within, as the ancient weapon cries out to its evil master, summoning the dreaded Nazgul to invade the Shire.

+In Pixar’s Toy Story, the external change comes in the form of Buzz Lightyear, a new toy that unseats Woody as the favorite plaything.
+Buzz is not the antagonist or Shadow, however; Woody is his own nemesis, at least until the film’s later scenes.
+He is his own worst enemy, an insecure and jealous leader who must learn how to share the heart of his “kid.”

-Dreaming up your Inciting Incident shouldn’t be too hard.
-Just ask yourself, “What’s wrong with the world I’m building?” and throw that “wrong” in your hero’s face.
-Make her feel the brunt of it.
+Dreaming up your Inciting Incident may seem complicated, but it can easily be as simple as asking, “What’s wrong with the world I’m building?”
+Then throw that “wrong” in your hero’s face.
+Make them feel the brunt of it.

 This, in the Hero’s Journey, is Step #2: The Call to Adventure.

-So no matter where your conflict comes from, it needs to demand action from your hero.
-She needs to be put on the spot, having come face-to-face with some version of the world’s ultimate evil.
+No matter where your conflict comes from, it needs to demand action from your hero.
+They need to be put on the spot, having come face-to-face with some version of the world’s ultimate evil.

 And here’s the thing.

-She needs to fail.
+Your hero needs to fail.

 Step #3: Refusal of the Call